Kanomble/platexpress_shiny/README.md

     - shiny: shiny R file with ui and server specifications

 ## TODO
+- add validate and need shiny functions in server
 - add boxData functionality and refactor functions
 - documentation
 - change and refactor code in the platexpress_interactions.R tryCatch blocks: